dolphindb/release/0.8/README.md

 > New Features

-* DolphinDB driver for Grafana to display streaming data more conveniently.
+* DolphinDB driver for Grafana to present streaming data more conveniently.
-* Add a streaming data aggregation engine.
+* Add an aggregation engine for streaming data.
 * Add function quadprog for quadratic programming.
-* Add many functions for job scheduling.
+* Add the feature of resource scheduling and management.
-* Add machine learning functions randomForestClassifier and randomForestRegressor.
+* Add random forest classifier and random forest regressor.
-* Add function addValuePartitions to dynamically increase partitions for value domain.
+* Add function addValuePartitions to dynamically add partitions for value domain.
 * Add 14 cumulative distribution functions, 12 inverse cumulative distribution functions and 13 random numbers generator functions for frequently used distributions.
-* Add functions atImax and atImin.
+* Add aggregated functions atImax and atImin.
-* Add functions skew and kurtosis.
+* Add aggregated functions skew and kurtosis.
 * Support Chinese column names and variable names.

 > Improvements